PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 find . -mtime [n]
 ```

-If you want to find file which have been created today:
+If you want to find files which have been created today:
 ```bash
 find . -mtime 0
 ```

-If you want to find file which have been created more than 10 days ago:
+If you want to find files which have been created more than 10 days ago:
 ```bash
 find . -mtime +10
 ```

-If you want to find file which have been created less than 20 days ago:
+If you want to find files which have been created less than 20 days ago:
 ```bash
 find . -mtime -20
 ```

-If you want to find file which have been created more than 10 days ago and less than 20:
+If you want to find files which have been created more than 10 days ago and less than 20:
 ```bash
 find . -mtime +10 -mtime -20
 ```